Photo of Charelle Brown by Robbie Short.

 One day that September, toward the end of shopping period, Brown was called to a meeting with Ezra Stiles Head of College Steven Pitti and Dean Nilakshi Parndigamage.
 Brown had failed the summer class, Parndigamage said.
 She would be forced to withdraw.
 Brown said the administrators seemed apologetic, and that they emphasized that they were reading the official policy to her.
 “They told me that I had seventy-two hours to leave campus from the end of that meeting,” Brown said. “[They] made it seem like [by being here] I was going to put the university in danger, which was strange, because somehow, being withdrawn for an academic reason makes you a threat.”

 Springer, Brown, and every other student who withdraws from Yale has to complete a uniform and lengthy list of tasks, regardless of the reason for their withdrawal.
 Often, the path to reinstatement requires spending thousands of dollars on plane tickets and classes at other colleges.
 In recent years, administrators’ efforts to reform the process or even enforce Yale’s existing rules have been uneven and inconsistent, leaving students frustrated and confused.
-Yale does not publicize statistics about how many students withdraw or are reinstated per year.
+Yale does not publicize statistics about how many students withdraw or are reinstated per year, but Risa Sodi, Assistant Dean of Academic Affairs and the chair of the Reinstatement Committee, said that between 30 and 55 students apply for reinstatement each semester.
 This fall, I spoke with nine students who are either currently enrolled after being reinstated, or are still withdrawn.
 Their stories reveal the complex and often alienating process of applying for reinstatement.

 There are five reasons why a student may withdraw from Yale: personal, financial, academic, disciplinary, and medical.
 Personal withdrawals cannot be forced, while financial, academic, and disciplinary withdrawals are rarely voluntary; only health–related cases can be either.
 Mental health–related issues are the most common cause for withdrawal, according to Sara Samuel, a 2015 graduate who served on a committee that reviewed Yale policies around withdrawal and reinstatement.
 To withdraw, a student sends an email to their residential college dean, who forwards it to the Yale College Dean’s Office.
 The Dean’s Office notifies the University Registrar’s Office, which changes the student’s status in Yale’s online systems from ‘Full-Time Enrolled’ to ‘Withdrawn,’ creating a formal separation between school and student, said Deputy Registrar Shonna Marshall.